-If the the compiler runs out of symbol table space while compiling then the word Space! will appear on the screen - hit any key to return to the editor.
-If you run out of symbol table space then you can cut down on the number of global variables used, decrease the length of identifier's or, most easily, save your project to tape, hit RESET, reload the Pascal package (ROM 2 <RET>) and specify a larger Table? size - the default is 2048 bytes.
+If the compiler runs out of symbol table space while compiling then the word Space! will appear on the screen - hit any key to return to the editor.
+If you run out of symbol table space then you can cut down on the number of global variables use: decrease the length of identifiers or, most easily, save your program to tape, hit RESET, reload the Pascal package (ROM 2 <RET>) and specify a larger Table? size - the default is 2048 bytes.